SECONDMENT - Cybercrime Operations Officer

 INTERPOL strives to achieve a diverse and inclusive workforce and welcomes applications from individuals with diverse backgrounds, experiences, and perspectives.
 To achieve our Diversity goals, we encourage applications from women and nationals of under/unrepresented member countries who are passionate about our mission.
 INTERPOL’s recruitment process is merit-based hence all hiring decisions are made considering the applicant’s qualifications and the needs of the Organization.

-The objectives of INTERPOL Cybercrime Operations is in collaboration with member countries, private public partners and other relevant partners;
+Within the Executive Directorate Police Services, Cybercrime Directorate (EDPS/CD), the objectives of an INTERPOL Cybercrime Operations Officer, working together with member countries, private public partners, and other relevant stakeholders, include:

 The post holder will provide support to the following main functions:

-• Provide advice, guidance and information at an appropriate level to the situation in support of investigative activities and/or operational aims and objectives.
+• Provide advice, guidance, and subject matter expertise in support of investigative activities and/or operational aims and objectives.

 • Contribute to the development of operational plans and threat and harm reduction strategies to ensure operational effectiveness.

-• Provide up to date knowledge on relevant legislation, national and regional policy and standards for operational practice to support decision making.
+• Provide up-to-date knowledge on standards for operational practice to support decision making.

 • Provide timely, accurate and relevant advice to the Member Country on the available tactical considerations and options to support decision making and the effective operational delivery.

-• Identify and agree the roles within the scope of an operation, liaising with key personnel and contributing to the planning and briefing processes as required, in order to achieve strategic, tactical and operational aims and objectives.
+• Identify and agree with the roles within the scope of an operation, liaising with key personnel and contributing to the planning and briefing processes as required, to achieve strategic, tactical, and operational aims and objectives.

-• Evaluate threat, risk and community impact assessments and their implications in order to identify how the situation may develop and the contingencies which may arise.
+• Evaluate threat, risk and community impact assessments and their implications to identify potential issues and apply appropriate mitigations.

 Education and Qualification Required